Twitter Facebook Pinterest Go to Blog

 Then he moves on to a command (Greek tense) "Let a woman learn."
 This is a big change because women were not allowed to learn in the same way a man was prior to Christ coming.
 No one is to prevent women from learning anymore.
 She is to learn quietly and submissively, which is the same requirement that is for a man under instruction.
 All good so far.

 Here it gets difficult: "I don't allow a woman" (could be wife, remember?) "to teach or exercise authority over a man" (anthropos can be "man" or "husband" in the Greek too).
-Paul then goes on to use Adam and Eve - a husband and wife as examples.
-Remember 1 Cor 14 with the prophets wives not allowed to interrupt or teach them?
-Could be similar here.
+Paul then goes on to use Adam and Eve -

 We need to look at the word authentein which is interpreted as "exercise authority."
 This is the only place in all of Scripture where this particular word is used.
 Paul picked this unique word, why?
 He had used several different words that we interpret as "authority" throughout all the rest of his writings, and did so just ten verses before, but chose not to use any of them here.
 When a word is only used once we need to take that as significant and really look at the word.